-As of December 31, 2021, we had 94 full-time employees.
-As we advance our research and development programs and as we begin operating as a public company, we expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of management and operations, clinical development, quality, regulatory affairs and, if any of our product candidates receive marketing approval, sales, marketing, and distribution.
+As we advance our research and development programs and as we continue to operate as a public company, we expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of management and operations, clinical development, quality, regulatory affairs and, if any of our product candidates receive marketing approval, sales, marketing, and distribution.
 To manage our anticipated future growth, we must:

-- identify, recruit, integrate, maintain, and motivate additional qualified personnel; - manage our development efforts effectively, including the initiation and conduct of clinical trials for our current product candidates or any future product candidates, both as monotherapy and in combination with other intra-portfolio product candidates; and - improve our operational, financial, and management controls, reporting systems and procedures.
+- identify, recruit, integrate, retain, and motivate additional qualified personnel; - manage our development efforts effectively, including the initiation and conduct of clinical trials for our current product candidates or any future product candidates, both as monotherapy and in combination with other intra-portfolio product candidates; and - improve our operational, financial, and management controls, reporting systems and procedures.